Northern Ireland council

 • commit to medical workforce planning to ensure there are enough doctors to provide high quality and safe patient care

-• review the fees and costs associated with studying medicine and junior doctor training so that no-one is deterred from becoming a doctor due to cost.
+• review the fees and costs associated with studying medicine and resident doctor training so that no-one is deterred from becoming a doctor due to cost.

 General practice